Relaxed graduation experience

 Parking

 For students and guests attending Relaxed Graduation, we have options for Blue Badge parking and information about accessibility of our venues.
 You can also learn more about where to park for your ceremony.
-Please note, the Cinder Moor care park is not available on the 19 December.
+Please note, the Cinder Moor car park is not available on 26 July.

 Venue accessibility

-Both buildings have step-free and/or lift access to get you where you need to be.
+The buildings where Relaxed Graduation will take place have step-free and/or lift access to get you where you need to be.
 There are accessible facilities available both Baines Wing and the Great Hall building, as well as gender neutral facilities.

 On the day, our helpful teams will be available to guide you and answer any questions.